If you are new to the country or if you have moved here from elsewhere in the UK, London can be somewhat overwhelming.

 Legal & Accounting

-I run a support group for those NW8-mums who are undergoing separation or divorce.
-Magnus does talks for us a few times a year where he goes through the process and answers individual questions.
-Should you need and like to join the support group, please email me on email@example.com.
+We run a support group for those NW8-mums who are undergoing separation or divorce.
+Magnus has done talks for us where he goes through the process and answers individual questions.
+Should you need to and like to join the support group, please email us on hello@nw8mums-com.
 Everything that is disclosed in the support group and during talks is confidential.

 Attwells Solicitors on St John’s Wood High Street can also help with a number of legal aspects as well as witness documents.